tu2-atmanand/task-board-docs/docs/5_How_To/6_HowToUseBoardSettings.md

 nav_order: 6
 ---

-# How to use the Board Specific Settings
+# How to use the Board specific settings

 You can open the Board Specific Settings from the **Board configure button** on the top right corner in the Task Board View as can be seen in the below image.